 What is the Law of the River?

 The Law of the River is a collection of laws, compacts, agreements, regulations, and other contracts dictating specific water rights to each state reliant on the Colorado River.
-Upper Basin states are specifically regulated so that Lower Basin states received promised amounts of water.
+Upper Basin states are specifically regulated so that Lower Basin states receive promised amounts of water.

 The Law of the River as a whole is designed to make sure that the best interest of all seven states along the river is equally taken into consideration.
-It preserves the rights of the Upper Basin where most of the river’s water is generated.
-Most of the demand exists in the Lower Basin which is also guaranteed a certain amount of water.
+It preserves the rights of the Upper Basin, where most of the river’s water is generated.
+Most of the demand exists in the Lower Basin, which is also guaranteed a certain amount of water.

 Unfortunately, the current water allocations present in today’s law of the river overstretches water resources.
 On average, there is not enough water in the river to meet the needs of the seven affected states.

 This is causing legal problems and water crises made worse by prolonged drought.
 The Upper Basin isn’t creating as much surplus water as in the past.
 The development in these Upper Basin states has tied up more legally promised water resources resulting in drastic water shortages downstream.